Updated: Dec 15, 2021

 All in all..

 The interrelation between fashion and architecture is unmistakable.
 More and more fashion designers are looking to their physical surroundings to find inspiration.
-Both architects and fashion designers are constantly looking up to each other for a healthy influence which ultimately which affect their design in a more fruitful and fulfilling way.
+Both architects and fashion designers are constantly looking up to each other for a healthy influence which ultimately affects their design in a more fruitful and fulfilling way.
 The world of design is constantly evolving and with it the designers, be it of garment or building, must develop too to achieve a more innovative tomorrow.